2017 – USA

 I was inundated with requests to come to provide in-community support.
 31 communities requested my involvement, which equated to 90 days of activities, involving 180 events.
 I started more detailed preparations and sponsorship requests.
 Noting my visa was still delayed, I sensibly delayed the tour starting date from April to May.
 This meant I was unable to attend the AAS Eclipse Planning meeting.

-Unfortunately, I have been caught up in unprecedented delays in visa processing.
-This has directly impacted upon my ability to provide support to so many US communities.
-I have never before faced this many difficulties and barriers with undertaking eclipse outreach.
-Repeated requests to expedite my visa has been unsuccessful.
+Unfortunately, I was caught up in unprecedented delays in visa processing.
+Repeated requests to expedite my visa were unsuccessful.
+These issues directly impacted upon my ability to provide support to so many US communities.
+I had never before faced so many difficulties and barriers with undertaking eclipse outreach.

 TESTIMONIAL FROM THE COMMUNITY